ballerina-platform/module-ballerina-log/README.md

 $ ballerina run program.bal 2> b7a-user.log
 ```
 For more information go to [The Log Module](https://ballerina.io/swan-lake/learn/api-docs/ballerina/log/).

+For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/swan-lake/learn/by-example/).

+## `Issues` and `Projects`

+`Issues` and `Project` tabs are disabled for this repository as this is one of the Ballerina Standard Libraries.
+To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).

+This repository only contains the source code for the module.

 ## Building from the Source